hailelagi/hailelagi.com/content/writing/stitch-fs.md

 }
 ```

-This _is_ pretty expensive and there's more to be said about designing access methods and traversing inodes efficiently and their interaction with page tables.
-As a play on our re-occurent theme, to represent more space than a page size **we introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence conceptually a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers highlighting a choice between flexibility vs a space compact representation.
+This _is_ pretty expensive and there's more to be said about designing access methods and traversing inodes efficiently and their interaction with page tables, nevermind transactions.
+As a play on our re-occurent theme, to represent more space than a page size **we introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers highlighting an important design choice between flexibility vs a space compact representation.

 ## filesystems are composable!

 Filesystems are an interface and one goal of a good interface is _composability_, no matter how many times I heard it or read about it didn't quite make sense.
-For example when I first mounted my fuse filesystem, I hadn't implemented directory path traversal, the link to it's parent filesystem was broken:
+For example when I first mounted an early version of this fuse filesystem, I hadn't implemented directory path traversal, the link to it's parent filesystem was broken:
 ```bash
 haile@ubuntu:/Users/haile/documents/github$ cd flubber
 -bash: cd: flubber: Transport endpoint is not connected
 ```

-// todo fix this
-A filesystem is software.
-It compiles down to a binary known as an image, to use this _image_ we need to execute it through `mkfs` a fancy way of registering it with the operating system and `mount` it - producing a visible interface to interact with it via -- yet another filesystem?

-// todo better explain mounts and binds

 ```bash
 haile@ubuntu:/Users/haile$ mount | grep flubber